jpsider/Invoke-Automation/Powercli/Readme.md

-Welcome!
+#Welcome!

-A Collection of things I've written for Power CLI
+This folder is a Collection of things I've written for PowerCLI

+I image I will be changing the structure as I go, so I appologize now for the changes.

 Feel fee to fork, or give feedback!